cgmartin/custom-vera-skill/README.md

 Setting up a S3 bucket to cache Vera auth sessions and device information will help speed up typical requests from ~3 seconds to ~1 second (based on my personal tests).
 If interested in using a different storage system, look at  `./lib/s3-vera-cache.js` for an example to base your implementation on.

 Without a cache, the Lambda function will need to authenticate, retrieve controller information, and create new sessions with the Vera servers for every request.
 This requires 6 HTTP requests at a minimum to be sent to the Vera Servers before sending other actions to your Controller.
 The Alexa application UI prefers quick responses and may display a temporary "This device is unresponsive" message when things aren't returned within ~2 seconds.

-**NOTE:** The cache will be cleared upon any Discovery events.
-If you experience any issues with normal usage, you can try rediscovering your devices from the Alexa app to clear the cache.

 The next sections assume you have the AWS CLI installed and [configured with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).